 Outlets and controls of electrical fixtures and fittings should be positioned at least 350mm from any internal corner, projecting wall or similar obstruction.
 Light switches should be positioned between 900 and 1100mm above floor level.
 Standard switched or unswitched sockets should be positioned at least 400mm above floor level and 150mm above the projecting surface such as a worktop obstruction.
 Where sockets are concealed, separate switching to be provided in an accessible position to allow appliances to be isolated.
 When central heating boiler is relocated a carbon monoxide monitor to be installed with 1-3m of the boiler.
 The detector should comply BS EN 50291-1:2010 and be powered in accordance with this standard and sited in accordance with BS EN 50292:2002.
 A mains operated smoke alarm with battery back-up to be installed in accordance with BS 5446: Part 1 (2000).
 Smoke alarm to be no more than 7 metres from living room and kitchen doors and no more than 3 metres from bedroom doors.
 All smoke alarms to be interconnected.
+Ceiling mounted alarm to be more than 300mm from walls and light fittings.

-The fire detection and fire alarm system that should alert occupants to the outbreak of fire, a Grade D system should be installed in all dwellings, taped and filled
+The fire detection and fire alarm system that should alert occupants to the outbreak of fire, a Grade D system should be installed in all dwellings,